This is the first of a four-part guide to get into pet battling.

 The two mechanisms are:

 - Gain XP by using Stones.
 There are various Battle-Training Stones available.
-Some [Yellow] give one level, one [Green] gives 5 levels, and one [Purple] gives 25 levels.
+Some [Yellow] give 2,000 XP, at least one level for a level 24, and more levels for lower pets, one [Green] gives 10,000 XP, and one [Purple] gives 25 levels.
 Summon your pet, target it, and right-click the Stone to apply the level boost.

 There is also a Blue stone Marked Flawless Battle-Stone that does not increase a pet’s level, but does increase its Quality to Rare (Blue).

 Stones are easy to come by once you have a good roster of 25s and have the world quests on farm, but they are scarce before that.

 This is the intended method, and best for experience and learning, but slower than the others.
 The basic idea is to collect pets that you battle around the zones, capturing good-looking recruits as new pets, and defeating the Tamers in order.

 The Tamers can be found all around the continents, and have pets at various levels as you ascend through the chain.